 Group picture probably taken when Kang Youwei (center) was in the United States in 1907.
 His second daughter, Kang Tongbi, then a student at Barnard College, is seated on Kang's right.
 Behind her is Luo Chang, then studying at Oxford University, UK.
 Image by Unknown available under a Creative Commons License

 So on May 4th 1919 over 3,000 students mainly from Beijing (Peking) University gathered in Tiananmen Square at 1:30pm to protest.
 They marched to the neighboring foreign legation quarter with slogans such as ‘Return Qingdao to Us’ and ‘Boycott Japanese Goods’.
 Police blocked their way to the legations so the crowd turned their fury on ‘Japanese collaborators’ in the government.
 The houses of the Pro-Japanese faction including Cao Rulin 曹汝霖 , Zhang Zongxiang 宗祥 and Lu Zongyu 陆宗舆 were attacked.
 The Chinese minister Cao Rulin's house was ransacked and some of his family and friends were beaten up.
 These protests were all over by 5:45pm but discontent rumbled on, a strike was called and the Beijing university students refused to attend lectures.
-On May 7th the students formed an association and sent out messages all over China for others to join the protest.
+On May 7th the students formed an association and sent messages everywhere in China for others to join the protest.
 Their call was answered and large rallies at Tianjin, Nanjing, Shanghai, Wuhan, Guangzhou (Canton) and Changsha took place.
 Mao Zedong, then in Changsha initially took little part; probably because his mother was terminally ill.
 Chinese rallies in Japan were blocked by armed police.
 It was the first mass urban protest in Chinese history.
 The protests continued and 700 students were arrested on June 4th.
 However these arrests only brought in wider scale support.
 On June 5th workers began a general strike in Shanghai which grew by June 10th to about 70,000 people.

 Zhou Enlai, Deng Yingchao, Sun Weishi